GsDevKit/GsDevKit_home/docs/installation/installDevKitClient.md

 #GsDevKit Client Installation

 These instructions describe installing the GsDevKit tODE client on a desktop machine, on a different node than the GsDevKit server (stone) will be running.
 You should first [install the GsDevKit server][1], on the node you will use as the server.
-To complete this client installation, You will need a file from the servers installation.
-For the complete set of steps, including OS configuration requirements, see the [instructions to install on separate server and client][2]

 Clients may be installed on **Linux**, **Mac** or **Windows**.

 ## Install Client

-The following steps are involved in installing the GsDevKit client.
-For an example script to execute, see [Install GsDevKit client on Linux or Mac](#example-script-to-install-client-on-linux-or-mac) or [Install GsDevKit client on Windows](#example-script-to-install-client-on-windows)
+To go straight to an script to execute, see [Install GsDevKit client on Linux or Mac](#example-script-for-linux-or-mac) or [Install GsDevKit client on Windows](#example-script-for-windows).

 1. Determine your installation directory and clone GsDevKit_home to that location

    The following instructions clone the Development Kit to the current directory, so before starting, cd to the directory in which you want the GsDevKit checkout to be located.
-On Windows, it is recommended to install in the root of the user's home directory (`cd ~`), to avoid [path length restrictions][3].
+On Windows, it is strongly recommended to install in the root of the user's home directory (`cd ~`), to avoid [path length restrictions][3].

    You must use bash or, on Windows, the Git Shell executable provided by the GitHub desktop.